 Rosenstein Denies That He Discussed Recording Trump, Invoking 25th Amendment

-Deputy Attorney General Rod Rosenstein denied an explosive report on Friday that he discussed secretly recording President Trump at the White House and that he might seek to recruit members of the Cabinet to invoke the 25th Amendment in order to remove Trump.
+Deputy Attorney General Rod Rosenstein denied an explosive report on Friday that said he discussed secretly recording President Trump at the White House and that he might seek to recruit members of the Cabinet to invoke the 25th Amendment in order to remove Trump.

 Rosenstein called the story "inaccurate and factually incorrect."

-Note: An earlier version of this story incorrectly called Chuck Schumer the Senate majority leader.
-He is the minority leader.